Code-Institute-Submissions/Milestoneproject_2/README.md

 3. Bootstrap (v4.4.1)
 4. JavaScript (JQuery, JQuery-UI)
 5. Git/GitHub
+6. Gitpod

 # Testing
+### Validation Tools
-1) I used [FREEFORMATTER.COM](https://www.freeformatter.com/) for validating HTML/CSS/JaveScript code.
+- [FREEFORMATTER.COM](https://www.freeformatter.com/) for validating HTML/CSS/JaveScript code.

-List the websites you used to validate your code and what they are for.
-2) Go through the user stories you wrote in the UX part of your readme, and explain how your website meets those needs.
-3)

-Write about how each part of your responsive website behaves on different screen sizes.
-And if you want to knock the grade for testing all the way up to the max:
+### Manual Testing
 4) Manually go though every part of your site and write out how you confirmed that each link, hover effect and other interactive parts of the site work as you expect.

+### Bugs
-5) List any bugs you came across while creating the site and while testing it.
+List any bugs you came across while creating the site and while testing it.
 Include the fixes you came up with.
 (I have two sections here, one for fixed bugs and one for bugs I have not found a solution for yet.)

+### How User Stories Needs Were Met
+- This webpage supports autocomplete when visiters type artist name and also provide seamless experiences by dynamic and interactive interfaces by JQuery.
+With these usability, visitera can explore this site without hassle.

 # Deployment
-To deploy this page to GitHub Pages from my[GitHub repository](https://github.com/AsunaMasuda/Milestoneproject_2), the following steps were taken:
+To deploy this page to GitHub Pages from my [GitHub repository](https://github.com/AsunaMasuda/Milestoneproject_2), the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **AsunaMasuda/Milestoneproject_2**.
 3. From the menu items near the top of the page, select **Settings**.